 PLEASE SEE CURRENT EXHIBITION AT ORIEL TEGFRYN

 Mary Lloyd Jones is one of Wales’ most popular and established artists.
-Born in Devil’s Bridge in 1934, she trained at Cardiff College of Art.
+She was born in Devil’s Bridge in 1934, and trained at Cardiff College of Art.
 She is inspired by the Welsh landscape, and in particular, the man-made marks on that landscape, and her bold expressionist paintings are noted for their use of vibrant and rich colour.